fuston05/scott-fuston-portfolio/README.md

 I decided to rank my skills by 2 categories: 'Top Skills' and 'Other Skills'.
 Top skills are those that I am fairly comfortable using and have had plenty of hands on experience with.
 The 'Other Skills' are those that I have learned and used maybe once, so I am not as fluent but do have some exposure to.
 ---
 ### Contact
-> Contact form implemented with Emailjs-com NPM package: [Emailjs-com.
-Bots can still get through and spam me (which happens often BTW), I plan to implement a Captcha in the future.
-For now, it's not really a big issue for the purposes of this portfolio.
+> I decided to exclude the contact form as it allows bot emails to come through without a captcha and I didn't want to build a back-end just so I could use a captcha.
 ---
 ### Testing
 > Unit testing with React-Testing-Library/Jest.
 Still adding test coverage in the future, this site is nowhere near fully tested.